Esri/calcite-design-system/packages/calcite-components/src/components/scrim/readme.md

 # calcite-scrim

-For complete usage and implementation guidance on the `calcite-scrim` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/scrim/).
+For complete usage and implementation guidance for `calcite-scrim`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/scrim/).

 <!-- Auto Generated Below -->